Investment Company Governance

 Quick Answer

-The Investment Company Act of 1940 governs registered investment company organization through core sections: Section 8 requires registration on Form N-1A; Section 10 mandates 40% independent directors (majority with 12b-1 plans); Section 13(a) requires shareholder approval for fundamental policy changes; Rule 35d-1 imposes the 80% Names Rule; Section 18 caps leverage via asset coverage; and Rule 22c-1 mandates forward pricing.
+The Investment Company Act of 1940 governs registered investment company organization through several core requirements: open-end funds register on Form N-1A; boards must be at least 40% independent (majority with a distribution-and-service-fee plan); fundamental policy changes require shareholder approval; the Names Rule imposes the 80% asset-name match; the senior-securities limitation caps leverage via asset coverage; and the forward-pricing rule mandates the next-computed NAV.

 The Investment Company Act (ICA) of 1940 governs how registered investment companies are organized, how their boards operate, how they name themselves, and how they structure their capital.
 These governance rules are the backbone that keeps the conduit-theory tax treatment, the forward-pricing requirement, and the sales-charge caps enforceable.

-How do investment companies register under ICA Section 8?
+How do investment companies register under the Investment Company Act?

 - Form N-1A is the registration statement filed by open-end funds with the Securities and Exchange Commission (SEC)

-- A registered investment company must complete Section 8 registration before offering shares
+- A registered investment company must complete ICA registration before offering shares

 Exam Tip: Gotchas